Gajol/IT-Notes/Notes/Application/Architecture/ApplicatinCloudReferenceArchitecture.md

 Starting down the path to securing your workloads running on Kubernetes in the cloud can be a daunting task.
 There is no shortage of vendors with great tools in the cloud security space.
 There are a multitude of domains that must be accounted for, along with internal challenges in transitioning an organization into new ways of thinking. - Keith Nielsen, Director Cloud Architecture, Discover Financial Services (University of Manitoba Graduate).
 Tiger.io.

 Notes:
-role : director of cloud arch.
-Role (Discover 3 LOBs : Credit Card, Banking: Personal Lending (Studend and Personal), Payment Networks around globe (regulations))
+role : Director of Cloud Architecture.
+Role (Discover 3 LOBs : Credit Card, Banking: Personal Lending (Student and Personal), Payment Networks around globe (regulations))
   - ensure we have a cloud strategy that articulates our position on public cloud adoption (vs private cloud) across all public cloud provides
   - governance and oversight for teams wishing to leverage the cloud : well architected and aligns to strategy across all cloud providers ultimately allowing us to deliver business value .
   - 5-years cloud, kubernetes (prior distributed platforms)